Some links in this post may be affiliate links

 Clean the leaves regularly by damp-wiping with a soft cloth to get rid of dust and also discourage pest and disease infestations.

-Trailing Jade (Peperomia rotundifolia) propagation is done from leaf cuttings, from stem cuttings or by plant division in the beginning of the growing season when the plant is actively growing.
+Trailing Jade is propagated from leaf cuttings, from stem cuttings or by plant division, in the beginning of the growing season when the plant is actively growing.
+Learn how to propagate Trailing Jade (Peperomia rotundifolia).

 Trailing Jade problems are yellow leaves, leggy stems, dropping leaves, drooping leaves, brown leaf tips, diseases and pests among others.
 Keep reading for more on these problems and how to fix them.